archivesspace-labs/ArchivesSnake/README.md

 ### Abstraction Layer

-The other way to use ASnake right now is a higher level, more convenient abstraction over the whole repo.
-It lets you mostly ignore the details of JSON and API, other than structure.
+The other way to use ASnake right now is a higher level, more convenient abstraction over the whole API.
+It lets you ignore some of the low level details of the API, though you still need to know its structure.

-There are two base classes; a JSONModelObject class that represents individual objects, and a JSONModelRelation class that represents routes that return groups of objects.
-Both classes have subtypes for representing various exceptional cases in the API.
+There are three base classes involved: an `ASpace` class that represents the instance of ArchivesSpace you're connecting to, a `JSONModelObject` class that represents individual objects, and a `JSONModelRelation` class that represents routes that return groups of objects.
+Both JSONModel classes have subtypes for representing various exceptional cases in the API.

-To use it, import the asnake.aspace.ASpace class.
+To use it, import the `asnake.aspace.ASpace` class.

+#### JSONModelObject

 JSONModelObjects wrap a single ASpace JSONModel object.
 Method calls on JSONModelObjects will return either the value stored in the object's JSON representation, or will try to make a call to the API to fetch a subsidiary route.